ivotron/popper2-paper/paper.md

 The image classification workflow was built and run on the MNIST dataset [@deng2012mnist] using the Docker container engine.
 On single node machines, Popper leaves the job of scheduling the containerized steps to the host machines OS.
 We ran the workflow 5 times with an overfitting patience of 5 on the laptop's CPU.
-The results obtained over 5 executions have been shown in Figure III.
+The results obtained over 5 executions have been shown in @Fig:casestudies.

 To achieve lower training durations, the training should ideally be done on GPUs in the cloud which in turn require these workflows to be easily portable to multi-node cloud environments.
 In the next section, we will look at how we ran the workflow developed on the local machine efficiently on the Kubernetes using Popper.